• Skip to main content

 Can I donate blood for my baby’s transfusion?

 A family member donating blood for another family member is called a ‘directed donation’.
-For the following reasons, directed donations are not recommended:
+Directed donations are not recommended for the following reasons:

-• Blood for your baby must be ABO, Rh (D) and K blood group compatible before it can be used.
-As previously explained it must also be CMV negative.
-Many family members will not meet these basic criteria.
+• Blood for your baby must be ABO, Rh (D) and K blood group compatible and CMV negative before it can be used.
+Some family members will not meet these criteria.

-• The family donor must fulfil the Australian Red Cross, Life Bloodhealth criteria and may not qualify, e.g. a new mum is often not able to donate blood.
+• The family donor must fulfil the Australian Red Cross, Lifeblood health criteria and may not qualify, e.g. a new mum is not able to donate blood.

 • Non-viral risks such as bacterial sepsis, haemolytic reactions and severe allergic reactions are not reduced by directed donation.